Lucifier129/react-lite/README.md

-# esnext-react
+# react-lite
 React under 30k.
-esnext-react is an implementation of React that optimizes for small script size.
+react-lite is an implementation of React that optimizes for small script size.

 It supports the core APIs of React, such as Virtual DOM, intended as a drop-in replacement for React, when you don't need server-side rendering.
 If you want to